zixin96/PersonalWebsite/src/projects/tinyOpenGL.md

 <center><img src="https://raw.githubusercontent.com/zixin96/NotePic/main/image-20220309210511981.png" alt="image-20220309210511981" style="zoom:67%;" /></center>

-This is a software rasterizer that simulates how OpenGL works under the hood.
-My aim for this hobby project is to have a comprehensive understanding of the graphics pipeline through programming everything from scratch.
+This project is a software rasterizer that simulates how OpenGL works under the hood.
+My aim is to have a comprehensive understanding of the graphics pipeline through programming everything from scratch.

 In order to focus on implementing rasterization and graphics pipeline, the following third-party libraries are used to attract away some irrelevant aspects: